 Let’s chat about reality and some of the ingredients:

-- Can I use other veggies instead of the ones you use?
-Be my guest to use other veggies that you enjoy!
+Can I use other veggies instead of the ones you use?
+Be my guest to use other vegetables that you enjoy!
 Just remember adjustments might need to take place for prep time and cooking time.

-- I hate chopping veggies, what can I do?
-Check out the produce section of your store, they often sell prechopped fresh veggies.
+I hate chopping veggies, what can I do?
+Check out the produce section of your store, and they often sell prechopped fresh vegetables.

 - 2 tablespoons Olive Oil

 - 2 Large Carrots finely diced or shredded